 How Do Restaurants Apply for an RRF Grant?

-The SBA has a great website with a sample application, RRF knowledge base support documentation (FAQs), and recorded webinars that will provide a preview of the SBA online application process that opens up Monday, May 3rd @ 9:00 AM EST; the website can be found here.
+The SBA has a great website with a sample application, RRF knowledge base support documentation (FAQs), and recorded webinars that will provide a preview of the SBA online application process that opens up Monday, May 3rd @ 9:00 AM EST.

 The sample application will not be filed with the SBA but it provides the questions that will be asked on the application and allows each borrower to be prepared when the online portal opens.

 Restaurateurs that use Toast and Square POS can apply directly through those providers and do not need to register on the SBA’s portal.